mihdan/ajax-edit-comments/readme.txt

 == Upgrade Notice ==

+= 5.0.25.0 =
+Fixing a bug where options wouldn't save in multisite.

 = 5.0.24.0 =
 Added a new feature for moving comments.
 You can now move comments for all post types.